devenv/crypto-ai-assistant/crypto-workflow.md

 3. **Agent Evaluates Quality:**

+   * Base score = 100.
+Gap Checklist (mechanical):
+     - Market timing covered?
+If no: −5
+     - Actionable levels & stops?
+If no: −5
+     - Risk assessment explicit?
+If no: −5
+     - Protection addressed?
+If no: −5
-   * Agent scores the AI response (>75 = proceed; 60–74 = request clarification; <60 = try another service or manual analysis)
+   * Proceed thresholds: ≥75 proceed; 60–74 request clarification; <60 re-run or switch provider
-   * Agent identifies gaps in market timing, actionability, risk assessment or protection
-   * If analysis is insufficient, agent requests specific follow-up questions or suggests alternative AI services

 **📋 Agent Formatting Requirements:**
 - Display each prompt in separate code blocks with clear markdown headers